 2. Processing Of Data And Analysis

-As soon as the golf ball takes off from the impact zone, the simulation software, with the help of the tracking system, process the details of the shot and analyze its various factors including ball speed, club head speed, face angle, and many other parameters.
+As soon as the golf ball takes off from the impact zone, the simulation software, with the help of the tracking system, processes the details of the shot and analyzes its various factors including ball speed, club head speed, face angle, and many other parameters.

 3. Delivering Output